 However, if after being presented with all the facts and these three options the seller still refuses to meet the market, this is when you give them the Notification from Listing Agent to Seller Letter.

-If you sign up for the Real Estate Intensive seminar with Ryan Thompson (FREE for the first 50 registrations) in your city, I will give you scripts for the 3 options outlined above, plus many more!
-Claim your ticket today.
+If you register for my upcoming FREE half-day Real Estate Brilliance webinar, I will give you scripts for the 3 options outlined above, plus many more!
+Book n0w.